EMERSE EMERSE Website Documentation Documentation

 Upgrading from 6.4 to 6.5 follows the usual steps of upgrading the database with the database script, and replacing the war file.
 However, after upgrading you should review the fields in the admin application.

-The first thing I would do is consolidate fields that appear in every source into a single field with its source set to All Sources.
+First, in the Admin application, consolidate fields that appear in every source into a single field with its source set to All Sources.
 This makes the admin interface less cluttered, and allows you to have a single filter on that field.
-I would also go through all the fields and make sure they are in the correct order, have the correct labels, and set to be displayed in the correct parts of the application.
-Review the admin guide for how this part of the admin page works.
+Also go through all the fields and make sure they are in the correct order, have the correct labels, and are set to be displayed in the correct parts of the application.
+Review the Admin Guide for how this part of the admin page works.

 fields duplicate

-The following properties in emerse.properties are no longer respected:
+The following properties in emerse.properties are no longer used:

 • search.facets.excluded